EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Appendix

+To demonstrate the effectiveness of modeling hand poses, we compare our proposed exocentric image-based 3D egocentric hand pose estimator not only with egocentric camera pose estimation but also with whole-body pose estimation approaches.
+As shown in Tab. \ref{tab:exp_egopose}, our hand pose estimation model achieves the best performance among all pose configurations.
+We further evaluate off-the-shelf whole-body pose estimation models (e.g., Hand4Whole \citep{moon2022accurate} and OSX \citep{lin2023one}), and observe that their performance is consistently lower than that of dedicated hand pose estimation, as reported in Tab. \ref{tab:exp_body}.
+In exocentric hand-object interaction scenarios, the person is frequently occluded by desks or tables, making full-body pose estimation inherently unreliable.
+In contrast, hands remain relatively visible, resulting in more robust and feasible pose estimation.

+To further analyze the impact of backbone architecture, we compare CNN-based (i.e., ResNet50 \citep{he2016deep}) and transformer-based (ViT \cite{dosovitskiy2020image}) backbones for egocentric hand pose estimation.
+While the CNN backbone primarily focuses on local regions, the ViT backbone leverages global contextual information, leading to superior performance.
+These results indicate that modeling hand poses with a global context-aware architecture is particularly beneficial in exocentric observation settings.

-To validate the effectiveness of our newly proposed exocentric image-based 3D egocentric hand pose estimator, we conduct a qualitative analysis.
-As shown in Fig. \ref{fig:exp_egopose}, given a single exocentric view image as input, our model predicts 3D hand poses that closely resemble the ground truth.
-This demonstrates that the estimator is highly useful in the exocentric view observation stage for calculating the translation matrix, as well as in the egocentric view reconstruction stage for initializing the hand pose map.
+Moreover, we conduct a qualitative evaluation to validate the effectiveness of the proposed estimator.
+As illustrated in Fig. \ref{fig:exp_egopose}, given a single exocentric image, our model predicts 3D hand poses that closely align with the ground truth.
+This demonstrates that the estimator is highly effective not only for computing the transformation matrix during the exocentric observation stage, but also for initializing the hand pose map in the egocentric view reconstruction stage.